 Acknowledgements: Special thanks very much to Theresa Biberauer for supervising this project.
-Thanks also to reviewers and audience of ConSOLE32 and SyntaxLab; to attendees of the MPhil seminar on Syntactic Change in Greek and the Functional categories, dimensions of meaning, and expletiveness Workshop (Universitat Autonoma de Barcelona); and to Pavel Rudnev for useful comments and questions.
+Thanks also to reviewers and audience of ConSOLE32 and SyntaxLab and to attendees of the MPhil seminar on Syntactic Change in Greek, for useful comments.
 This work is generously supported by an Open-Oxford-Cambridge AHRC DTP - St John's Studentship (UKRI and St John's College).